Findings add to growing body of research that depict disparities in care.

 The study found that mental health diagnoses varied significantly by race and ethnicity.
 Native American/Alaskan Native patients had the highest rates of diagnosis (20.6 percent) while Asians had the lowest rates (7.5 percent).
 In general, the study found that patients from most racial and ethnic minority groups had much lower rates of mental health diagnosis compared to non-Hispanic white patients, ranging from 64 percent lower for Asian patients to 28 percent lower for Hispanic patients.

 Diagnosis of specific mental health conditions such as depression and schizophrenia seemed to mirror this overall trend, with some exceptions.
-Non-Hispanic black patients were nearly twice as likely to be diagnosed with schizophrenia as non-Hispanic white patients.
-Treatment regimen also differed for non-Hispanic black patients, who were 35 percent less likely to receive medication for their schizophrenia but 2.64 times more likely to receive formal psychotherapy for this condition than their non-Hispanic white counterparts.
+Non-Hispanic Black patients were nearly twice as likely to be diagnosed with schizophrenia as non-Hispanic white patients.
+Treatment regimen also differed for non-Hispanic Black patients, who were 35% less likely to receive medication for their schizophrenia but 2.64 times more likely to receive formal psychotherapy for this condition than their non-Hispanic white counterparts.

-Overall, the study found that regardless of racial or ethnic background, patients diagnosed with a mental health condition were more likely to receive medication (73 percent) than to receive formal psychotherapy (34 percent) to treat these conditions.
+Overall, the study found that regardless of racial or ethnic background, patients diagnosed with a mental health condition were more likely to receive medication (73%) than to receive formal psychotherapy (34%) to treat these conditions.

 “While further studies are needed to determine the cause for differences in diagnosis and treatment of mental health conditions based on racial or ethnic background, this study is important in showcasing that disparities exist and provides useful information for health care professionals who treat patients with mental health conditions,” added Coleman.